-Over the past decade, this magazine has received well over 1,000 waterfowling tip submissions from DU members throughout the U.S. and Canada.
-Many of the best were published in DU's highly popular book 161 Waterfowling Secrets, while others have been featured in the "Mixed Bag" section of this magazine.
+Over the past decade, the Ducks Unlimited magazine has received well over 1,000 waterfowling tip submissions from DU members throughout the U.S. and Canada.
+Many of the best were published in DU's highly popular book 161 Waterfowling Secrets, while others have been featured in the magazine's "Mixed Bag" section.

 The following is a selection of classic waterfowling tips submitted by DU members over the years, all of which are sure to help you become a more successful waterfowler.